msa-em/guide-tem-simulation/code.md

 ## Interactive Python Notebooks

-Interactive 'Python' notebooks, such as those provided by 'Jupyter', are a versatile tool for scientific computation and exploration.
+Interactive `Python` notebooks, such as those provided by `Jupyter`, are a versatile tool for scientific computation and exploration.
 They allow users to combine code, text, mathematics (using LaTeX), and visualizations in a single, interactive document.
 This format is particularly advantageous for iterative workflows where the ability to test new ideas, visualize intermediate results, and document findings is critical.
 Each section of code, called a *cell*, can be executed independently, which makes debugging and refining specific parts of a larger workflow straightforward.
 The downside of this organizational scheme is that we must carefully check that our code works correctly when all cells are executed sequentially.

 For tools like *ab*TEM, interactive notebooks provide an excellent platform to run simulations, tweak their input parameters, and visualize the results.
 For example, users can modify the defocus or aperture size in a simulated STEM image and then immediately see how the results change.
+Further, with the use of `ipywidgets`, interactive visualizations with intuitive graphical controls can be easily created.
 This interactive approach not only makes learning the software more intuitive but also facilitates efficient experimentation, enabling users to focus on understanding the science.
 The ability to share notebooks further enhances collaboration and reproducibility, as researchers can publish notebooks alongside their papers, allowing readers to verify the results and modify them for their own needs.